-You’ll need to put together a marketing strategy that is in line with your business goals.
+You’ll need to put together a digital marketing strategy that is in line with your business goals.
 Focus on search engine optimization, email marketing, PPC marketing, and social media marketing to gain more traffic, convert leads, and close sales for your business.

 Your Goal for the Website (Awareness, Conversions, Sales)